argilla-io/argilla/docs/_source/getting_started/installation/configurations/user_management.md

 A workspace is a "space" inside your Argilla instance where authorized users can collaborate.
 It is accessible through the UI and the Python client.

 You can assign users to workspaces when you create a new user, or by using the proper API endpoint.
-"Admin" users can access to ALL defined workspaces
+"Admin" users have access to ALL defined workspaces.

 ### Python client